2degrees/wsgi-xsendfile/docs/source/index.rst

 application is also part of the distribution.
 It can be used along with any Web application, even if it's not written in Python.

-Python 2.5-2.7 is supported, and the WSGI applications provided by this library will work with any WSGI application, like those powered by Django, TurboGears, Pylons, etc.
+Python v2.7 and v3.3+ are supported, and the WSGI applications provided by this library will work with any WSGI application, like those powered by Django, TurboGears, Pylons, etc.

 The following pseudo example illustrates how it can be used::